Friday, July 17, 2009

 This cyber soup is dedicated to two lovely people:

-just now over text) that I still have a sharp memory - I remembered that she ordered French Onion Soup
+my best friend Abi - who happened to confirm (just now over text) that I still have a sharp memory - I remembered that she ordered French Onion Soup

 on our first dinner in TGIFridays Glorietta...
 14 years ago!